 Today, Ukrainian folk dance is mostly performed as choreographed stage performances, representations of traditional dances that have evolved in all corners of Ukraine over the centuries.
 The following is a list of the most popular folk dance found in Ukraine.

-Folk Dance From Russia
+Folk Dance From Ukraine

 Kozachok is a Cossack dance that has its origins in Vertep, a Ukrainian puppet theatre that appeared in the early 17th century.
 A fast, linear dance in 2/4 time, the woman leads and the man follows – imitating her figures.
 Danced in an ever increasing tempo, the woman signals movement changes by clapping her hands.
 Varriants of the Kazachok include the Veretepny Kazachok (Zaporizhian region), the Kuban Kazachok (Krasnodar region of southern Russia), and Ter Kazachok (northern Caucasus region).